The latest insomnia statistics may surprising – and not what comes to mind when you're lying wide awake at 3 a.m. staring at the ceiling fan.

 - Statistics also show that US industry loses about $150 billion each year because of sleep deprived workers.
 This takes into account absenteeism and lost productivity.

-These sobering insomnia statistics underscore the importance of enhancing sleep disorder awareness and why individuals need to seek immediate treatment for the health and the well-being of others.
+These sobering statistics underscore the importance of enhancing sleep disorder awareness and why individuals need to seek immediate treatment for the health and the well-being of others.

 Sources: National Sleep Foundation, Better Sleep Council, Gallup Polls, Institute of Medicine, National Highway Traffic Safety Administration, US Surgeon General's Office